taubenangriff/EyuunApp/README.md

 - run `dart run build_runner build` to rebuild all the mapping classes that are used for data IO.
 - build

+## Demo App

+- The app is a UX demo with a character page.
+- Paths are a demonstrator widget
+- Attributes are fully wired to the backend.
+The button right now randomizes the characters dice for demo purposes.
+- The Health Button is also connected to the backend.
+- Press the Download button to get a json export of all the dynamic data of the character.

 ## Assets
 ### Asset Structure
 - Assets have two kinds of data, static and dynamic